 - When area rugs and mats get wet, make it a point to dry them out.

-In addition to being ugly, mold can deteriorate the surfaces it lives on and harm structures.
-In addition to these problems, mold exposure can also have a negative impact on a person’s overall health, immune system and allergies.
+In addition to being ugly, residual mold stain can deteriorate the surfaces it lives on and harm structures.
+In addition to these problems, mold spores exposure can also have a negative impact on a person’s overall health, immune system and allergies.

 Bleach may appear to kill mold by making it visibly disappear, but bleach does not kill the root of the problem.
 Mold can return when treated with bleach.
-It’s best to use EPA registered products that have been tested and proven to kill mold while being non-toxic and safe for the people using them.
+It’s best to use EPA-registered products that have been tested and proven to kill mold while being non-toxic and safe for the people using them.
+So if you were wondering how to kill mold with bleach, don’t.
+It’s best to find epa-registered mold growth inhibitors.